peng-ze/omniscient-bounds/README.md

 TASK=mnist bash scripts/all.sh --batch-size-for-validation 4096 --dont-repeat
 TASK=cifar10 bash scripts/all.sh --batch-size-for-validation 512 --dont-repeat
 ```
-After finishing, results can be found in `runs/`.
+Once completed, the results can be found in `runs/`.

 ### Run a Subset of Experiments

-Run `scripts/weight_decay.sh`, `scripts/label_corruption.sh` or `scripts/lrbs.sh`, etc. instead of `scripts/all.sh` to run experiments with the corresponding hyperaprameter subset varied instead of all experiments.
+Run `scripts/weight_decay.sh`, `scripts/label_corruption.sh` or `scripts/lrbs.sh`, etc. instead of `scripts/all.sh` to run experiments with the corresponding hyperparameter subset varied instead of all experiments.